Mathematical Methods of Theoretical Physics: Vector coordinates or components

-\marginnote{For proofs and additional information see \S 46 in \cite{halmos-vs}} The coordinates of a vector with respect to some basis represent the coding of that vector in that particular basis.
+\marginnote{For proofs and additional information see {\S}46 in~\bibentry{halmos-vs}.} The coordinates or components of a vector with respect to some basis represent the coding of that vector in that particular basis.
 It is important to realize that, as bases change, so do coordinates.
 Indeed, the changes in coordinates have to ``compensate'' for the bases change, because the same coordinates in a different basis would render an altogether different vector.
-Figure \ref{2011-m-bases} presents some geometrical demonstration of these thoughts, for your contemplation.
+Thus it is often said that, in order to represent one and the same vector, if the base vectors {\em vary}, the corresponding components or coordinates have to {\em contra-vary.} Figure~\ref{2011-m-bases} presents some geometrical demonstration of these thoughts, for your contemplation.

-Elementary high school tutorials often condition students into believing that the components of the vector ``is'' the vector, rather then emphasizing that these components {\em represent} or {\em encode} the vector with respect to some (mostly implicitly assumed) basis.
-A similar situation occurs in many introductions to quantum theory, where the span (i.e., the onedimensional linear subspace spanned by that vector) $\{ {\bf y} \mid {\bf y} = \alpha {\bf x}, \alpha \in {\Bbb C} \}$, or, equivalently, for orthogonal projections, the {\em projector} (i.e., the projection operator; see also page \pageref{2011-m-projec}) $\textsf{\textbf{E}}_{\bf x} = {\bf x}^T \otimes {\bf x}$ corresponding to a unit (of length $1$) vector ${\bf x}$ often is identified with that vector.
+Elementary high school tutorials often condition students into believing that the components of the vector ``is'' the vector, rather than emphasizing that these components {\em represent} or {\em encode} the vector with respect to some (mostly implicitly assumed) basis.
+A similar situation occurs in many introductions to quantum theory, where the span (i.e., the one-dimensional linear subspace spanned by that vector) $\{ {\bf y} \mid {\bf y} = \alpha {\bf x}, \alpha \in {\Bbb C} \}$, or, equivalently, for orthogonal projections, the {\em projection} (i.e., the projection operator; see also page \pageref{2011-m-projec}) $\textsf{\textbf{E}}_{\bf x} \equiv {\bf x} \otimes {\bf x}^\dagger \equiv \vert {\bf x} \rangle \langle {\bf x}\vert$ corresponding to a unit (of length $1$) vector ${\bf x}$ often is identified with that vector.
 In many instances, this is a great help and, if administered properly, is consistent and fine (at least for all practical purposes).